 Prerequisite(s): (For JHEP Students) EN.605.205 Molecular Biology for Computer Scientists or AS.410.634 Practical Computer Concepts for Bioinformatics or equivalent; EN.605.641 Principles of Database Systems or equivalent; EN.605.202 Data Structures and EN.605.201 Introduction to Programming Using Java.

 This course focuses on current problems of computational genomics.
 Students will explore bioinformatics software, discuss bioinformatics research, and learn the principles underlying a variety of bioinformatics algorithms.
 The emphasis is on algorithms that use probabilistic and statistical approaches.
 Topics include analyzing eukaryotic, bacterial, and viral genes and genomes, genome sequencing and assembling, finding genes in genomes and identifying their biological functions, predicting regulatory sites, and assessing gene and genome evolution.
-Prerequisite(s): 605.205 Molecular Biology for Computer Scientists or equivalent and familiarity with probability and statistics.
+Prerequisite(s): EN.605.205 Molecular Biology for Computer Scientists or equivalent and familiarity with probability and statistics.

 Recent advances in bioinformatics and drug discovery platforms have brought us significantly closer to the realization of rational drug design and development.
 Across the pharmaceutical industry, considerable effort is being invested in developing experimental and translational medicine, and it is starting to make a significant impact on the drug discovery process itself.
 This course examines the major steps of the evolving modern drug discovery platforms, the computational techniques and tools used during each step of rational drug discovery, and how these techniques facilitate the integration of experimental and translation medicine with the discovery/development platforms.
 The course will build on concepts from a number of areas including bioinformatics, computational genomic/ proteomics, in-silico system biology, computational medicinal chemistry, and pharmaceutical biotechnology.
 Topics covered in the course include comparative pharmacogenomics, protein/ antibody modeling, interaction and regulatory networks, QSAR/ pharmacophores, ADME/toxicology and clinical biomarkers.
 Relevant mathematical concepts are developed as needed in the course.
-Prerequisite(s): 605.205 Molecular Biology for Computer Scientists or equivalent.
+Prerequisite(s): EN.605.205 Molecular Biology for Computer Scientists or equivalent.

 This course explores the underlying theory and practical concepts in creating visual representations of large amounts of data.
 It covers the core topics in data visualization: data representation, visualization toolkits, scientific visualization, medical visualization, information visualization, flow visualization, and volume rendering techniques.
 The related topics of applied human perception and advanced display devices are also introduced.
-Prerequisite(s): Experience with data collection/analysis in data-intensive fields or background in computer graphics (e.g., 605.667 Computer Graphics) is recommended.
+Prerequisite(s): Experience with data collection/analysis in data-intensive fields or background in computer graphics (e.g., EN.605.667 Computer Graphics) is recommended.

 This course examines the principles of computer graphics, with a focus on the mathematics and theory behind 2D and 3D graphics rendering.
 Topics include graphics display devices, graphics primitives, 2D and 3D transformations, viewing and projection, color theory, visible surface detection and hidden surface removal, lighting and shading, and object definition and storage methods.
 Practical application of these concepts is emphasized through laboratory exercises and code examples.
 Laboratory exercises use the C++ programming language and OpenGL on a PC.
 Prerequisite(s): Familiarity with linear algebra.